Converting Phrases to MRS and Scope-Resolved Mrss

-To use our completed backtracking solver, we need to write the code that will convert a human phrase into TreePredications and call this solver with them.
-So, we need to generate all the MRS documents for the phrase and all the well-formed trees for the MRS documents.
+To complete our backtracking solver, we need to write the code that will convert a human phrase into TreePredications and call the solver with them.
+Up to this point, we have been hand-coding this.
+It is now time to have the system generate all the MRS documents for the phrase and all the scope-resolved mrss for each MRS document.
+Then we will have an end-to-end working system that starts from text like “a file is large” and responds to it.

-To do this, we’ll write code to use the ACE parser to convert a phrase into an MRS document.
-We can use the ACEParser class from pydelphin to do this.
-The only trick is that we need to supply a grammar file.
-The grammar file tells ACE which language we are speaking.
-It is platform dependent, so we’ve got a helper function that determines which one to return for the current user:
+To do this, we’ll write code that uses the ACE parser (via the ACEParser class from pydelphin) to convert a phrase into an MRS document.
+The only trick is that we need to supply a grammar file to tell ACE which language we are speaking.
+It is platform dependent, so we’ll create a helper function that determines which one to return for the current platform.
+The function assumes the grammar files are all in the directory that the function is contained in.
+The names of the grammar files in the /perplexity folder of the Perplexity repository are used, and the function is actually imported from a file in that same directory.
+Here is the code for that function:

 def erg_file(self):